 Moreover, as the digital century becomes middle aged, no one is promoted based on talent, seniority or merit.
 Content is not displayed as info based entertainment, only promotional goods or service sales copy is.
 It's all about trending juvenile taste and ad clicks.
 But cyberspace media only valued for its ability to attract ageist demographics robs all media consumers of a fair and balanced net experience.
 Upward mobility is not an equal surf zone if only cloud gatekeepers get wings.

-That the standard PC market has not yet made way for total gadget proliferation as predicted and Microsoft is returning to its productive roots is no sales chart performance coincidence.
-As more mature folks reach their glory years, web futures have to be there for them and not just cyber small talk addicts.
+That the standard PC market is making way for total gadget proliferation as predicted and Microsoft has abandoned its productive roots is no sales chart performance coincidence.
+As more mature folks reach their glory years, web futures are not there for them but for cyber small talk addicts.
 When modern tech leads to collective social media anxiety disorder, it's time to reconsider progress.
 Aversion to change may be for Luddites, but E bot naivety is a digital dead end.